 Problem is, we all get so busy and people don’t know how to do it or they worry they’re doing it wrong.

 People, you’re just feeling the baby move.

 This isn’t rocket science, and yet — it’s truly the best way to know how your baby is doing!
-Plus, you can bond with your sweet babe and even get to know them before you can see them. 🙂
+Plus, you can bond with your sweet babe and even get to know them before you can see/hold them. 🙂

 Before we get any further, let me introduce myself.
 I’m Hilary and I’ve been an L&D nurse for over 15 years.
 I am CRAZY excited to share this with you guys as some of the statistics we’ll go over at the end are amazing!
 It’s good stuff.
-I also have my own online prenatal class — you can even get a free starter one!
+I also have my own online prenatal class — you can even get a free beginner one!

 If you’re looking for more info — check out my pregnancy page!

 Decreased Fetal Movement

 We have plenty of people come to our hospital for “decreased fetal movement” — which basically means you feel the baby less frequently than you did before.

 It strikes fear into our hearts, as many women who come in with a stillborn often start with this and a feeling like things aren’t quite right.